Internet addiction disorder: Single-question instruments

 Some scholars and practitioners also attempt to define Internet addiction by a single question, typically the time-use of the Internet.
 The extent to which Internet use can cause negative health consequences is, however, not clear from such a measure.
 The latter of which is critical to whether IAD should be defined as a mental disorder.

 Neuroimaging techniques

 Emergent neuroscience studies investigated the influence of problematic, compulsive use of the internet on the human brain.
-Following anecdotal reports and the conclusion by Dr. Kimberly S. Young (1998), neuroimaging studies revealed that IAD contributes to structural and functional abnormalities in the human brain, similar to other behavioral and substance additions.
+Neuroimaging studies revealed that IAD contributes to structural and functional abnormalities in the human brain, similar to other behavioral and substance additions.
 Therefore, objective non-invasive neuroimaging can contribute to the preliminary diagnosis and treatment of IAD.

 Electroencephalography-based diagnosis

 Using electroencephalography (EEG) readings allows identifying abnormalities in the electrical activity of the human brain caused by IAD.
 Studies revealed that individuals with IAD predominantly demonstrate increased activity in the theta and gamma band and decreased delta, alpha, and beta activity.
 Following these findings, studies identified a correlation between the differences in the EEG readings and the severity of IAD, as well as the extent of impulsivity and inattention.